-• Replicated copies don’t typically result in Google penalties unless they’re created to manipulate rankings.
+- Duplicate content doesn’t typically result in Google penalties unless it’s clearly created to deceive users or manipulate search rankings.

-• Common causes of duplicate content are domain variations, URL formatting differences, parameter URLs, and multiple taxonomy paths to the same content.
+- Common causes include domain variations, session IDs, URL parameters, and multiple taxonomy paths to the same content.

 What Is Duplicate Content?